Katherine Martorell: Political career

 Martorell began her public service as legal director and head of community development (DIDECO) at the Municipality of Conchalí.
 She later served as councillor for Quinta Normal between 2012 and 2016, and ran for parliament in the 2017 parliamentary elections for District 9 of the Santiago Metropolitan Region.

 From 2011 to 2014 — during the first Piñera administration — she served as head of the Territorial Management Unit at the Undersecretariat of Telecommunications (Subtel), where she coordinated cross-government programmes on gender, decentralisation, disability, and indigenous affairs.

 Between 2015 and 2017 she worked in the private sector as Director of Sustainability and Communities at the telecommunications company Entel.

-Undersecretary for Crime Prevention (2018–2021)
+Undersecretary (2018–2021)

 On 11 March 2018, under the second Piñera administration, she was appointed Undersecretary for Crime Prevention, becoming the first woman to hold the post.

 During her tenure she oversaw the creation of the Comisaría Virtual (Virtual Police Station), a digital platform enabling citizens to process administrative matters with Carabineros without attending a police station in person.
 The platform, launched in 2019, was part of a modernisation drive to digitise public safety services.

 At the onset of the COVID-19 pandemic in 2020, the platform became a central instrument of national coordination: all movement permits during lockdown were issued through Comisaría Virtual.
 Within months it evolved from a bureaucratic tool into one of the State’s most widely used online interfaces, registering millions of daily transactions.